ianibo/ImplicitAuthSvc/README.md

 Once connected, issue

 CREATE USER knowint WITH PASSWORD 'knowint';
-DROP DATABASE authsvc;
-CREATE DATABASE authsvc;
+CREATE DATABASE knowint;
+GRANT ALL PRIVILEGES ON DATABASE knowint to knowint;

+CREATE USER authsvc WITH PASSWORD 'authsvc';
 CREATE SCHEMA authsvc;
-GRANT ALL PRIVILEGES ON DATABASE authsvc to knowint;
-GRANT ALL PRIVILEGES ON SCHEMA authsvc to knowint;
+GRANT ALL PRIVILEGES ON SCHEMA authsvc to authsvc;

--- older
-DROP DATABASE authsvcdev;
+ALTER USER authsvc set search_path = 'authsvc','public';

+-- This setup will create a database called knowint with a schema called authsvc.
+Other user accounts will be able to be created in the same database but different schemas - allowing visibility of the schema if needed.
+If is anticipated that other service components, for example "svc1" will do something like

+CREATE USER svc1 WITH PASSWORD 'svc1';
-CREATE DATABASE authsvcdev;
+CREATE SCHEMA svc1;
-GRANT ALL PRIVILEGES ON DATABASE authsvcdev to knowint;
+GRANT ALL PRIVILEGES ON SCHEMA authsvc to svc1;
-CREATE DATABASE authsvcdemo;
-GRANT ALL PRIVILEGES ON DATABASE authsvcdemo to knowint;
+GRANT ALL PRIVILEGES ON SCHEMA svc1 to svc1;
+ALTER USER authsvc set search_path = 'svc1', 'authsvc','public';

+To allow svc1 to see it's own tables, and the auth tables.
+Obviously, the grant might be read only or restricted to specific tables

 DB Session usually checked with

-psql -h localhost -U knowint authsvcdev
+psql -h localhost -U authsvc knowint

 # Installing authorization services in the database